Cross Assembly Renaming

 In cases where the application to be configured for cross-assembly obfuscation comprises multiple components, selecting the appropriate obfuscation order can be a challenging task.
 However, the Babel Obfuscator provides a user-friendly interface that simplifies the process of setting up cross-assembly obfuscation.

 To utilize this feature, drag and drop all the assemblies you wish to cross-obfuscate into the Input Grid.
 Then, right-click in the Input Grid and select "Setup Public Obfuscation" from the drop-down menu.
-This will enable the Babel Obfuscator to automatically generate an appropriate obfuscation order for the selected assemblies and set up the correct XML mapping files for every assembly in the obfuscation project with minimal effort on your part.
+This will enable the Babel Obfuscator to automatically generate an appropriate obfuscation order for the selected assemblies and set up the correct XML mapping files for every assembly in the obfuscation project including XML rules for enabling obfuscation of the public interface with minimal effort on your part.

 To exclude an assembly from public obfuscation, you can easily do so using the Babel Obfuscator UI.
 Right-click on the Input Grid column header and select the "Column Chooser" from the drop-down menu, which will open the Customization dialog.